karlkras/cms/readme.md

   - `php artisan ide-helper:generate`
   - `php artisan ide-helper:model`

-You should now be able to open http://laravelexample.app/ in your browser and see the Laravel welcome page :)
+You should now be able to open http://cms.test/ and http://phpmyadmin.test/ in your browser and see the Laravel welcome page :)